GameBrief · General

 Guides for this stage:

-The resonance guide is the deeper read on the Crystal Conduit mechanic specifically.
-The best-build guide gives you the full automation priority order across the run.
+The resonance guide is the deeper read on the Crystal Conduit mechanic.
+The best-build guide gives you the full automation priority order.
+The advanced automation guide covers the late-stage optimizations: cultist role splits, chained room buffs, and how to minimize idle gaps in Devotion generation.

 Discovery priority order for the alchemy bench: